-Since July 2018, the Mercedes-Benz Group has had a syndicated credit facility with a volume of €11 billion from a consortium of international banks at its disposal.
-It grants the Mercedes-Benz Group additional financial flexibility until 2025.
-The credit line was unused as of December 31, 2023.
+In June 2024, the Mercedes-Benz Group has renewed its syndicated credit facility with a volume of €11 billion with a consortium of international banks.
+It grants the Mercedes-Benz Group additional financial flexibility until at least the year 2029.
+The syndicated credit line had not been utilized as of the reporting date.

-The liquidity runoff shown in the following table provides an insight into how the liquidity situation of the Company is affected by the cash flows of financial liabilities as of December 31, 2023.
+The liquidity runoff shown in the following table provides an insight into how the liquidity situation of the Company is affected by the cash flows of financial liabilities as of December 31, 2024.
 It comprises a runoff of the undiscounted contractual principal and interest cash outflows of the financing liabilities and undiscounted payments from other financing liabilities.